axereliat/space-shooter-phaserJS-game/README.md

 # space-shooter-phaserJS-game
-Space shooter is a HTML5 browser game made with PhaserJS framework
+Space shooter is a multiplayer HTML5 browser game made with PhaserJS framework and Pusher service

+## Controls
+#### Use the arrows to move
+#### Press the spacebar to shoot